 Notwithstanding the above, the Club does designate specific classes that it particularly supports, with the object of encouraging competitive one-design racing.
-These classes (listed below) either sail off dedicated starts (Flying Fifteens and Lasers) or sail as a single class within mixed fleets (Sprint-15s in the Slow Catamaran fleet and RS400s in the Asymmetric fleet.
+These classes (listed below) either sail off dedicated starts (Flying Fifteens, Lasers and D-Zeros) or sail as a single class within mixed fleets (Sprint-15s in the Slow Catamaran fleet).
 Separate Series Results are published for each of these recognised classes.

 NON RACING CLASSES

 Although dinghy racing is a high-profile activity at Grafham, a significant proportion of members like to sail without the competitive edge.
 Indeed, many active racers welcome the opportunity to sail for pure enjoyment: the enjoyment might come from a relaxing evening on the water but, equally, it may be the result of a wild sail on the ragged edge.

 Clearly, any boat permitted to sail at Grafham can, when the water is open, cruise it – either alone or in company with others.
 Some boats are more suitable for the purpose than others, either by virtue of their stability or the space they offer but, in principle, anything goes.